-APP=apc_hw05_rpdu2g_680.bin '''

-- 6. Place upload.rcf in the apcfirm folder on the flash drive. - 7.
-Insert the flash drive into a USB port on your Rack PDU. - 8.
-Press the display Reset button and wait for the card to reboot fully. - 9.
-Check that the upgrade was completed successfully using the procedures in "Verifying Upgrades".
+- 1. Download the firmware upgrade file and unzip. - 2.
+Create a folder named apcfirm on the USB flash drive. - 3.
+Place the extracted .nmc3 file in the apcfirm directory. - 4.
+Use a text editor to create a file named upload.rcf. - 5.
+In upload.rcf, specify the name of the firmware file.
+For example: APP=apc_hw21_rpdu2g_0-0-0.nmc3 - 6.
+Place upload.rcf in the apcfirm folder on the flash drive. - 7.
+Insert the flash drive into the USB port on your Rack PDU. - 8.
+Press the Reset button on the display and wait for the NMC to reboot fully. - 9.
+Check that the upgrade was completed successfully using the procedures in "Verifying Upgrades in this manual.

-How to upgrade multiple Rack PDUs
+How to Upgrade Multiple Rack PDUs